simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### Y
 - **YAGNI**: You Aren't Gonna Need It
-  - A software development principle that encourages simplicity and avoiding the inclusion of unnecessary features until they are actually required.
+  - A software development principle that encourages simplicity and avoiding the inclusion of unnecessary features until they're actually required.

 - **YAML**: YAML Ain't Markup Language
   - A human-readable data serialization format used for configuration files and data exchange.